Colorado Club Q shooting: Attacker pleads guilty to murder and attempted murder

 Victims of some of the family members addressed the court after the plea.

-Among them was Sabrina Aston, the mother of slain Club Q bartender Daniel Aston.
+Among them was Sabrina Aston, the mother of Daniel Aston, who was Club Q's bartender the night of the shooting.

 "I will never forgive you for the heinous crime," she said.

-Adriana Vance, whose son Raymond Green Vance died in the shooting, said Aldrich "doesn't deserve to go on".
+Adriana Vance, the mother of Raymond Vance, said Aldrich "doesn't deserve to go on".

 "What matters now is that he never sees the sunrise or the sunset," she said.

+Ashley Paugh's father Curt asked the court: "Why isn't the punishment harsher?"

+"He gets to breathe air, eat three meals a day," he said, adding that Aldrich should "rot in loneliness and hate".

-Aldrich showed no emotion as the families made statements, looking straight ahead.
+Aldrich showed no emotion as the families made statements.

 In a recent interview with the Associated Press news agency, Aldrich said they felt a need to " take responsibility for what happened".
-They also claimed they were "on a very large plethora of drugs".
+They also claimed they were "on a very large plethora of drugs" at the time.

+When asked by the judge on Monday, Aldrich said they remain on a variety of medication, including mood stabilisers and anti-psychotic drugs.

 Aldrich's version of the event has been heavily disputed by family members and prosecutors, who have noted that evidence suggests months of planning and premeditation.